JessArrivabem/Tetris-OttoBotCode-Tutorial/README.md

 This repository contains a tutorial from OttoBotCode Youtube Channel, developed by him.

-The objective is to learn how to build a Tetris game using C# on Visual Studio.
+The objective was to learn how to build a Tetris game using C# on Visual Studio.

-The code are not my own.

 Tutorial Link: https://www.youtube.com/watch?v=jcUctrLC-7M